ePages-de/epages-devportal/_posts/2018/2018-11-29-we-love-board-games.md

 And winter is on the horizon.
 What could be better to eliminate the winter blues than gathering together with your colleagues, and cuddle up for a board game night?
 Just recently we did exactly that!
-We brought our favourite boad games, occupied our big confi, and ordered pizza.
+We brought our favourite board games, occupied our big conference room, and ordered pizza.

 ### Let the games begin